Human rights violations by the CIA: Police training

 Before 1973, Administrations were principally concerned with a Communist threat of subversion, to be met with host country internal security forces such as the police.
 Police and military roles were blurred.
 US assistance to foreign police began in the 1950s, and increased in the early 1960s when the Kennedy administration became concerned about growing communist insurgent activities and established a public safety program within the Agency for International Development (AID) to train foreign police.
-By 1968 the United States was spending $60 million a year to train police in 34 countries in areas such as criminal investigation, patrolling, interrogation and counterinsurgency techniques, riot control, weapon use, and bomb disposal The United States also provided weapons, telecommunications, transportation, and other equipment.
+By 1968 the US was spending $60 million a year to train police in 34 countries in areas such as criminal investigation, patrolling, interrogation and counterinsurgency techniques, riot control, weapon use, and bomb disposal The US also provided weapons, telecommunications, transportation, and other equipment.
 In the early 1970s, the Congress became concerned over the apparent absence of clear policy guidelines and the use of program funds to support repressive regimes that committed human rights' abuses.
 As a result, "the Congress determined that it was inadvisable for the United States to continue supporting any foreign police organizations".
-Both the CIA and military intelligence with Counterintelligence Force Protection Source Operations may have intelligence collecting relationships with local police.
+Both the CIA and military intelligence with Counterintelligence Force Protection Source Operations may have intelligence-collecting relationships with local police.

-The Bureau of Diplomatic Security, under the Department of State representatives at any embassy is expected to be aware of all contacts between US personnel and local law enforcement organizations.
+The Bureau of Diplomatic Security, under the Department of State (DOS) representatives at any embassy is expected to be aware of all contacts between US personnel and local law enforcement organizations.
 The 1973 legislation significantly limited police training of all sorts, partially in response to human rights concerns.

 The majority of this training went to Latin America, but some did go to countries elsewhere in the world, according to Senator Alan Cranston, especially those with narcotics or terrorism problems.
 Cranston cited six reasons why the Congress, in 1974, banned police training, after learning of training and equipping "police in Iran, Vietnam, Brazil, and other countries were involved in torture, murder, and the suppression of legitimate political activity":

 First, training was provided to so-called friendly anti-Communist regimes, without regard to whether they were dictatorships or not.

 Second, law enforcement efforts were subordinated to U.S. counterinsurgency goals.
 As the Government Accountability Office (GAO) noted, U.S. training included such topics as counterinsurgency techniques, weapons use, and Communist ideology.
 This also meant, in practice, reinforcing the control of recipient countries' militaries over the police.

 Third, and this is clearly borne out in the Langguth book, U.S. trainers were not always the best America had to offer.

 Fourth, U.S. intelligence agencies were given an important role in the development and execution of these programs.

 Fifth, police training was not placed in the broader context of administration of justice, with its emphasis on judicial and prison reform.

 And, finally, human rights was rarely a factor in policy considerations at the time.